 All grades received for graduate courses taken at Valdosta State University, after the student is admitted to the Graduate School, will be used in the calculation of the graduate cumulative grade-point average.
 Courses may be re-taken, if desired or required, but all graduate grades received will affect this average.

 Cumulative grade-point averages are calculated at the close of every semester in which course work is taken.
 This calculation appears on the permanent record card of each student.
 It also appears on each grade slip sent to the student.
-A student may review this grade record and grade-point average by requesting an unofficial transcript from the Registrar's Office or by viewing their transcript on the Web at http://www.valdosta.edu/it/eas/sis/.
-Students should log in and follow prompts to "Student Services & Financial Aid" in order to view transcripts.
+A student may review this grade record and grade-point average by requesting an unofficial transcript from the Registrar's Office or by viewing their transcript on the Web by going to MyVSU and logging into Banner.
+Students should then follow prompts to "Student Services & Financial Aid" in order to view transcripts.
 Matters requiring interpretation of a graduate record should normally be referred to the student's advisor or the Graduate School.
 Undergraduate grades will not be calculated as part of the graduate student's semester or cumulative average.

 A grade of I indicates that a student was doing satisfactory work, but for non-academic reasons beyond his or her control, was unable to meet full requirements of the course.
 If an I is not satisfactorily removed within one calendar year, it will be changed to the grade F.

 A grade of IP indicates that credit has not been given in courses that require a continuation of work beyond the semester for which the students signed up for the course.
 The use of the symbol is approved for dissertation and thesis hours and project courses.
 It cannot be substituted for an I.